-We operated with about 40% workforce, POD system (for tracing of groups), thermal screening, travel history checking at gates, and maximising testing - while meeting production and maintenance requirements.
-With the lockdown easing in June 2020, the Kalinganagar facility started moving towards its rated capacity with critical KPIs such as fuel rate in blast furnace and hot metal and scrap in Steel Melting Shops witnessing improvements.
-In-house power generation, which includes captive power plant, and Coke Dry Quenching power also reached the best ever generation, reducing dependence on purchased power.
+We operated with about 40% workforce, POD system (for EHSMS Management Systems - ISO 45001:2018 and ISO 14001:2015 in FY 2020-21. tracing of groups), thermal screening, travel history checking at gates, and maximising testing - while meeting production The Kalinganagar Plant has embarked on its second phase of and maintenance requirements.
+With the lockdown easing in expansion which will ramp up production capacity to June 2020, the Kalinganagar facility started moving towards 8 MnTPA.
+The construction of Pellet Plant and Cold Rolling its rated capacity with critical KPIs such as fuel rate in blast Mill (CRM) aimed at supporting the agglomerate mix for furnace and hot metal and scrap in Steel Melting Shops the blast furnace and catering to high-strength cold-rolled witnessing improvements.
+In-house power generation, which products gained momentum during the year.
+These projects includes captive power plant, and Coke Dry Quenching along with augmentation of raw material handling facilities power also reached the best ever generation, reducing are expected to be commissioned in FY 2021-22. dependence on purchased power.
 TSK got certified for the